How to Issue Stock Options to Offshore Developers

 Stock Option Trend for Tech Companies in Silicon Valley

-In the highly dynamic world of Silicon Valley, the ever-transforming landscape of compensation strategies adopted by Tech Companies is nothing short of innovative.
-Stock options—once a generous enticement to lure in top-notch talent—are now a common component of a competitive offer to attract talented developers.
+In the Silicon Valley, compensation packages are far from just a salary.
+Stock options — once a generous enticement to lure in top-notch talent — are now a common component of a competitive offer to attract talented developers.

 As a startup founder or a decision-maker in a tech company, if you are wondering, “Which bonus system should I choose?
 How do I implement it?
 How can I offer stock options to an employee who is a citizen of another country?”
 You’re not alone in this.